astral-sh/ty/docs/type-checking.md

 # Type checking

+After [installing ty](./installation.md), it's time to type check some code!

 ## Running the type checker

-To run the type checker, use the `check` subcommand:
+To run the type checker, use the `check` command:

 ```shell
 ty check